anjanibhattar/Web-Scraping-Wiki-using-BS/README.md

 The list of 549 records containing 8 variables (columns) are available in a table which I've scraped using the BeautifulSoup library in Python.

-Inspecting the HTML of the Wikipedia page, it can be observed that the text in the first 5 columns, related to Deaths are available within the <th> tags within the table, while the text in the rest of the columns is available within the <td> tags.
+Inspecting the HTML of the Wikipedia page, it can be observed that the text in the first 5 columns, related to Deaths are available within the 'th' tags of the table, while the text in the rest of the columns is available within the 'td' tags.

-I've extracted data from the first 5 columns with the <th> tags into one dataframe and the data from the rest of the columns with the <td> tags into another data frame and concatenated them into a single dataframe.
+The data from the first 5 columns with the 'th' tags has been extracted into one dataframe and the data from the rest of the columns with the 'td' tags into another dataframe.
+Both the dataframes have then been concatenated to form a single dataframe.

 I've referred to several websites and blogs to understand the basics of web scraping and using the BeautifulSoup library along with the BS4 documentation.